New-Languages-for-NLP/course-materials/_sources/w1/tokenization.md

 ```
-Let's test to confirm that our the lemmatizer is acting as we'd expect.
+Let's test to confirm that our the tokenizer is acting as we'd expect.

 ```python
 from spacy.lang.en import English